The Soil, Base Layer and Living Medium of a Hot Spring

 A hot spring provides chemical elements essential to life and supports microbial ecosystems with abundant sources of energy.
 Rich in nutrients, it supports both the photosynthetic communities present in the water (algae and bacteria that make up the thermal plankton) and the microbial communities that can develop in the absence of light, i.e. the soil.

 Hot springs are a source of antibiotics[18] due to the presence of microorganisms that secrete antimicrobial compounds.
 In particular, this helps to control and prevent the proliferation of pathogenic bacteria in the soil and also in the water.
-What’s more, the antibiotics produced can have a broad-spectrum effect on pathogenic bacteria, as shown by this study[19] carried out on several hot springs in India.
+What’s more, the antibiotics produced can have a broad-spectrum effect on pathogenic bacteria, as shown in this study[19] carried out on several hot springs in India.

 A diversity of soil micro-organisms is also more likely to produce a diverse chemistry, which increases the likelihood of finding a variety of compounds (sugars, saturated and unsaturated fatty acids, anti-inflammatory molecules, vitamins, etc.) to enrich a hot spring.